rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-api-audit-log.md

 ### Metadata and headers level

-If you set your `AUDIT_LEVEL` to `1`, Rancher logs the metadata, and request/response headers for every API request.
+If you set your `AUDIT_LEVEL` to `1`, Rancher logs the metadata and the request and response headers for every API request.

 ```json
 {